Evaluating Oyster Aquaculture Strategies

 Towns are exploring the use of less costly non-traditional management options such as shellfish aquaculture as part of their water quality management plans.
 While interest in the approach is strong, managers identify that a consensus does not yet exist on which aquaculture methods provide the most efficient and cost-effective removal of nitrogen.
 Using a strong collaborative approach with potential end users this project will evaluate three of the most popular oyster aquaculture systems – floating bags, rack mount systems and bottom cages – for their efficiency at exporting nitrogen to the sediments and stimulating the sediment-hosted biological community to remove nitrogen.
 Results generated and insights gained will be used to inform water quality plans and develop training and a best practices guide for towns, growers, state and regional agencies.
 Information will also be integrated in education programs for shellfish managers, decision-makers and community members.

-The research will be conducted in collaboration with the Woods Hole Oceanographic Institution, Stonehill College, Town of Falmouth, Waquoit Bay National Estuarine Research Reserve and Science Wares Inc. We intend to work closely with end users of the science over the course of the project to ensure that the outputs are as useful as possible to managers.
-Potential end user groups include towns, shellfish officers, water quality managers, MA DEP, DMF, Cape Cod Commission, among others.
+The research was conducted in collaboration with the Woods Hole Oceanographic Institution, Stonehill College, Town of Falmouth, Waquoit Bay National Estuarine Research Reserve and Science Wares Inc. We worked closely with end users of the science over the course of the project to ensure that the outputs are as useful as possible to managers.
+End user groups included towns, shellfish officers, water quality managers, MA DEP, DMF, Cape Cod Commission, among others.

 Project Team: Dr. Virginia Edgcomb, Tonna-Marie Rogers, Joan Muller, Christina Lovely (front row); Christopher Schillaci, Dr. Daniel Rogers, Roy Martinson, Heather McElroy (back row), Anastasia Karplus (not pictured)